If you’re interested in an overview of how and where we make HEMA’s strong organic cotton rompers, watch our video.

 Do you see a green leaf on the packaging of a HEMA product?
 This tells you that for this product, we purchased more sustainable raw materials that have the smallest possible environmental impact.
 It also shows that the product is produced in accordance with standards that ensure good working conditions and animal welfare.
 You can find the green leaf stamp on the packaging of textile and hardware products.
 Our food products are also produced with the greatest possible care, as demonstrated by the familiar logos and labels.

-All cotton at HEMA is now 100% sustainable.
+All cotton at HEMA is sustainably sourced.
 We use several quality standards: Better Cotton Initiative (BCI), Organic Content Standard (OCS) and Global Organic Textile Standard (GOTS).
 To make things easier we introduced recognisable own logos for “Responsible” (BCI) and “Organic” Cotton (OCS and GOTS).

 For more information, see https://www.bettercotton.org.